Amsterdam/stadsarchief-machine-learning/README.md

 After running all the code in the notebook, a model is written to `output/model/`.
 The added training set is very small and doesn't give you a very good model.
-To do serious training you can use more data from the object store `9d078258c1a547c09e0b5f88834554f1:bouwdossiers` (credentials are under the name `cloudVPS Bouwdossiers` in rattic).
+To do serious training you can use more data from the object store `9d078258c1a547c09e0b5f88834554f1:bouwdossiers` (credentials are under the name `cloudVPS Bouwdossiers` in Rattic).
 Download a training set there and put it into `examples/aanvraag_besluit/`.

 ### 2. Make new predictions
 The model we trained in the previous step can be used to make predictions for new records/images.
 Below is an example of how to use a small set taken from the object store which we've got defined in `input/small_set.csv`.
-To do this you need to set a couple environment variables (manually set `BOUWDOSSIERS_OBJECTSTORE_PASSWORD` taken from rattic above):
+To do this you need to set a couple environment variables (manually set `BOUWDOSSIERS_OBJECTSTORE_PASSWORD` taken from Rattic above):

     export BOUWDOSSIERS_OBJECTSTORE_PASSWORD=pRLNa@uwhHVmqL8Z
     export PYTHONUNBUFFERED=1